fediazc/fediazc.github.io/_posts/2021-07-16-creating-art-with-AI.md

 <img src="/assets/images/creating-art-with-AI-post/run-button.png" width=215 height=50/>

 That's it.
-Have Fun!
+Have fun!
 If you want a more in-depth guide for how to use the other parameters and more information about creating prompts I recommend [this tutorial](https://docs.google.com/document/d/1Lu7XPRKlNhBQjcKr8k8qRzUzbBW7kzxb5Vu72GMRn2E/edit).